Students often struggle with the distributive property when they are first introduced to the rule. The idea of multiplying everything

 The first activity sheet can be used to introduce the concept of the distributive property

-but this sheet is designed to aquaint students with the area
+but this sheet is designed to acquaint students with the area

-representation for the distributive propery, rather then develop the
+representation for the distributive property, rather then develop the

 concept for first exposure to the rule.